tahaarshad/CCNA-Prep/Network-Management.md

 ## Simple Network Management Protocol
 SNMP is an application layer protocol that provides a message format for communication between managers and agents.
 The SNMP system consists of three elements:

-SNMP manager
+SNMP manager - Network Management Station.
+The device that manages agents.
-SNMP agents (managed node)
-Management Information Base (MIB)
+SNMP agents (managed node) - devices being managed by SNMP Management Information Base (MIB) -  is the structure that contains the variables that are managed by SNMP.
+→Each variable is identified with an Object ID (OID) →Example variables: Interface status, traffic throughput, CPU usage, temperature, etc.

 The SNMP manager can collect information from an SNMP agent by using the “get” action and can change configurations on an agent by using the “set” action.
 In addition, SNMP agents can forward information directly to a network manager by using “traps”.

+SNMP Agent = UDP 161
+SNMP Manager = UDP 162

 ### SNMP Operations
 - get-request:Retrieves a value from a specific variable.